 Accurate demand forecasting depends on data quality.
 Core data requirements include:

 Data quality matters more than data quantity.
 A forecast built on 18 months of clean data usually outperforms one built on 5 years of inconsistent data.
+This is why the shipment record matters: when bookings, tracking milestones, and invoices all live in one system, the forecasting model reads from a single clean source.
+A consolidated shipment tracking and operations software for forwarders removes the data cleanup step that otherwise consumes the first month of any forecasting project.

 Logistics companies consistently face a handful of forecasting challenges: